fortiema/mattfortier/content/cnn-text-classif-litreview.md

 ![Testing error of all models]({attach}/images/cnn-text-classif-litreview-6.png)

 Compared to most well-known paradigms (word2vec, bow + tfidf, LSTM, etc.), the models presented in this paper are performing comparably on various evaluation datasets (corpuses ranging from 100k to 3M+ documents).
-Seems like the case-insensitive model performs better.
+It also seems like the case-insensitive model performs better, which could be explained by better generalisation due to the unecessary complexity of differenciating uppercase letter.